the-road-to-learn-react/the-road-to-react-portuguese/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

-We use React Testing Library's `act` helper function to wait until the promise resolves after the component's initial render.
+Now we'll use React Testing Library's `act` helper function to wait until the promise resolves after the component's initial render.
 With async/await, we can implement this like synchronous code.
 The `debug` function from RTL is useful because it outputs the App component's elements before and after the request:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~